monome/docs/docs/norns/study-3.md

 end
 ```

-we use a shortcut for allocating the metro by putting the callback function, interval time, and number of stages in the `metro.alloc()` function arguments. when we push any key down, a random root note is selected and played and then the metro is started. it will trigger 8 times, and on each function call we will sound a new note that is 5 semi-tones above the previous note. try modulating the metro interval, number of stages, and stage multiplier! for example, change 8 to 1 (for a single note) and 5 to 12 (for an octave shift).
+we use a shortcut for initializing the metro by putting the event function, interval time, and number of stages in the `metro.init()` function arguments. when we push any key down, a random root note is selected and played and then the metro is started. it will trigger 8 times, and on each function call we will sound a new note that is 5 semi-tones above the previous note. try modulating the metro interval, number of stages, and stage multiplier! for example, change 8 to 1 (for a single note) and 5 to 12 (for an octave shift).

 ## example: spacetime